The Secret About Leak Detection & LDAR

 “Half of all leak-related emissions in the sector originate from approximately five percent of the sources.”~Recent Environmental Science & Technology article

-True, tiny leaks are often considered little problems and ignored.
+True, small leaks are often considered little problems and ignored.
 But super leakers – or super emitters as they are often called – can be catastrophic for employee health and bottom lines.
-According to recent estimates, half of all leak-related emissions in the sector originate from approximately five percent of the sources[i] – these are the super emitters that demand our focus.
+According to recent estimates, half of all leak-related emissions in the natural gas sector originate from approximately five percent of the sources[i] – these are the super emitters that demand our focus.
 Failing to address these leaks can mean significant risks – and big losses.

 The Challenges of Cumbersome LDAR Reporting